tilteng/web-style-guide/00-javascript.md

 () => this.setState({ foo: 'bar' });
 ```

-If the function you need to bind is a 1-line function you can just line the
+If the function you need to bind is a 1-line function you can just inline the
 expression:

 ```
 () => foo()
 ```

+1-line functions will return their last value, making them very convenient to
+use in combination with iteration functions that expect a value like `.map()`.

 Otherwise, you will have to use curly braces to create a new block.